cedricfrancoys/tagger/README.md

  * exclamation point, '!' : logical NOT operator (unary)
 * A tag containing spaces should be escaped with double quotes
  * ex.: tagger files "my music"
-* A tag containing reserved chars inside a query should be escaped with brackets
+* A tag containing reserved chars inside a query should be escaped with curly brackets
  * ex.: tagger files "notes & {thoughts & ideas}"

 Final result is built step by step by taking each argument and applying logical OR operator between them.
 If one of the argument has query format, it is processed as such.